gravitational/force/README.md

 ## Design concepts

-Force is modeled (and uses it's syntax) of Go programming language.
+Force is modeled (and uses it's syntax) ater Go programming language.
 Force could be used as a library in Go code, or as an interpreted files using `force`.

 The syntax is the same regardless of the usage mode.